matthewkinakin-maker/matthew-s-website/content/index.md

 ## Works in Progress

-A paper on introspection and moral/evaluative knowledge (under review).
+A paper on introspection and moral/evaluative knowledge (R&R).

 A paper on evaluativism and the messenger shooting objection (under review).